edward-0116/UltiExcelGantt/README.md

 Spent another countless hours to add more features to make this Gantt chart to be more viable.

 >My work will stay free.
->Feel free to buy me a cup of coffee if you think this is helpful. 😁
+>Feel free to buy me a cup of coffee if you like my work. 😁
 >
 >Paypal:		https://paypal.me/FooYangYi?country.x=MY&locale.x=en_US